 The Debate of Holistics in Addiction Treatment

 The National Center for Complementary and Integrative Health has determined that today, more than one-third of adults in the U.S. utilize holistic medicine one way or another.
 They also claim that this trend only seems to increase with each passing year.
 However, just because something is popular does not mean it is effective.
-In terms of holistics in addiction treatment, there is an ongoing debate as to whether or not they actually assist in the addiction recovery process.
+Regarding holistics in addiction treatment, there is an ongoing debate as to whether or not they actually assist in the addiction recovery process.

 The biggest argument against holistics in addiction treatment is that there is no research to suggest its effectiveness.
-Nay-sayers believe that there is no solid correlation between holistics and the progression of addiction healing.
+Nay-sayers believe that there is no reliable correlation between holistics and the progression of addiction healing.
 This, however, is only half-true.
 There is an abundance of research from the journal Psychiatric Services and other similar scientific sources indicating that holistics aid in a recovering patient’s satisfaction and motivation— both of which contribute heavily to achieving long-term sobriety at the end of treatment.

 It’s also important to note that holistics are very rarely used independently of other models in addiction recovery.
-In fact, almost all forms of holistic therapy— like yoga, acupuncture, and therapeutic massage— are meant to supplement more traditional therapies like individual counseling and medical detox.
+In fact, almost all forms of holistic therapy— like yoga, acupuncture, and therapeutic massage— are meant to supplement more traditional treatments like individual counseling and medical detox.

 The Benefits of Holistics in Addiction Treatment and Recovery